-In this Argument Wars game lesson plan, adaptable for grades 6 through 12, students use BrainPOP and GameUp resources to learn about the purpose and function of the Supreme Court.
+In this judicial system lesson plan focusing on the Argument Wars game, adaptable for grades 6 through 12, students use BrainPOP and GameUp resources to learn about the purpose and function of the Supreme Court.
 Students will use basic legal vocabulary terms as they role play the position of a defendant, prosecutor, and jury in an interactive game.
 The game gives students a meaningful way to use the information they’re learning about the Bill of Rights and the American court system to defend a given point of view during mock trials.

 Lesson Plan Common Core State Standards Alignments